Special Thanks to Dr. Jim Hannum, Olympia

 Courtesy Washington State University Press.
 Published in "Railscapes: A

-Northern Pacific Brasspounder’s Album |
+Northern Pacific Brasspounder’s Album" |

 1901 Port Townsend Southern depot just north of the current 4th Avenue Bridge, Olympia.
 Conductor Morrow is pictured on the ground standing next to a Porter engine (built in 1897) and engineer.
 Engine 6 became part of Northern Pacific livery in 1902.
 Photo courtesy of Peter Replinger and Jim Hannum. |